fedora-copr/logdetective-packit/README.md

 ## Development

 Dependencies and local environment are best managed trough `uv`.
-Installing the project and all depencies locally with `uv sync --locked --all-extras --dev`.
+Installing the project and all dependencies locally with `uv sync --locked --all-extras --dev`.

 This server should be kept as small and fast as possible.
 Processing of logs should all be done on the side of Log Detective server itself.